University of Stavanger, West Norway

 Music Production and Recording - Graduate studies

-The unique programme is for those already working with music production and recording, as well as new audio technologies.
-Throughout the study, you have a variety of practical opportunities.
-You will learn about various techniques for recording music in concert settings and in the studio.
-Performance venues for practical work are diverse, and the faculty has well-established collaborations with partners such as the Stavanger Symphony Orchestra, Folken (a student concert venue), Stavanger Jazz Forum, Siddis Brass (a national brass band competition), the Norwegian Organ Festival, Fiskepiren (a new concert scene) and others.
+The programme is a unique education for people with special interests in music production, recording and audio technology.
+Throughout the study you have a variety of practical opportunities.
+You will learn about different techniques for recording music at concerts and in the studio.
+The practical arenas are diverse and the faculty has established good collaborations with partners such as Stavanger Concert Hall, Stavanger Symphony Orchestra, Stavanger Jazz Forum and others.

 Entry requirements

-Applicants must also document music and sound experience by submitting a personal work of maximum 15 minutes, no older than 12 months.
+Applicants must also document music and sound experience of maximum 15 minutes, no older than 12 months.

 For more information, please visit the programme's website.